Guadeloupe travel destination

 Is it safe to travel to Guadeloupe?

-How do I stay connected while traveling in Guadeloupe?
+How do I get mobile data in Guadeloupe?

 Ready for Guadeloupe?